DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/takeelementscreenshot.md

 ---
 # t.takeElementScreenshot Method

 Takes a screenshot of the specified page element.
+Can be chained with other `TestController` methods.

 ```text
 t.takeElementScreenshot(selector[, path][, options]) → this